edcarp/2020-06-04-sfc-online/setup-sql-workshop.md

 Clicking the download link will automatically download all of the files to your default download directory as a single compressed
 (`.zip`) file.
 To expand this file, double click the folder icon in your file navigator application (for Macs, this is the Finder application).
+The data for this workshop are in the [SAFI Survey Results Project](https://figshare.com/articles/SAFI_Survey_Results/6262019) available on FigShare, with a CC-BY license available for reuse.

+The [SAFI Project](http://www.safi-research.org/) is a research project looking at farming and irrigation methods used by farmers in Tanzania and Mozambique.
+This dataset is composed of survey data relating to households and agriculture in Tanzania and Mozambique.
+The survey form was created using the ODK (Open Data Kit) software via an Excel spreadsheet.
+This is used to create a form which can be downloaded and displayed (and completed) on an Android smartphone.
+The results are then sent back to a central server.
+The server can be used to produce the collected data in both JSON and CSV formats.
+We will use a sample of the collected data in CSV format throughout this workshop.

 For a full description of the data used in this workshop see the [data page](https://datacarpentry.org/socialsci-workshop/data/).